-Subject/ Report Report Content Performance Report Performance analyses related to the aircraft's mission; Forecast of payload or presentation of other results related to the aircraft's mission, as per category; Design decisions that led to the team's choices in the performance field.
+Subject/ Report Report Content Performance Report Performance analyses related to the aircraft's mission; Forecast of payload or presentation of other results related to the aircraft's mission, as per category; Design decisions that led to the team's choices in the performance field; Use and performance analysis for conceptual design and/or as input for other subjects; Description of the criteria and analyses used for selecting the powerplant; Presentation and description of tests conducted for powerplant data validation (if applicable); Description of the criteria, assumptions, and methods used to analyze each flight phase; Description of the assumptions and methods for payload prediction (section Section 11.5); Presentation of results related to the aircraft mission; Validation of the calculated performance and analysis of the results; Theoretical understanding of the analyses presented in the report.
 Stability and Control Report Criteria and requirements adopted by the team to govern stability and control sizing; Use of stability and control analyses to collaborate with aircraft performance and safety; Sizing of controls and empennage (size and deflections); Description of methods and aerodynamic model used (semi-empirical methods, potentials, CFD, wind tunnel); Lateral-directional stability and control analyses (stability and trim capability); Longitudinal stability and control analyses (stability and trim capability); Longitudinal and lateral directional control analyses (pitch at takeoff, load factor, ground directional control, roll rate); Analysis of the aircraft's dynamic stability (modes, poles, time response); Theoretical knowledge over the analyses made; Maneuvers and trims in flight tests conducted to corroborate the theoretical stability and control analyses; In flight data acquisition and processing; Use of flight simulator if applicable.